AlexKrewkov/AlexKrewkov/README.md

 Hi 👋 My name is Alexander Kryukov
 ==================================

 I have been studied in St. Petersburg State University of Economics, direction economics.
-Then I started working

 * 🌍  I'm based in St. Petersburg
 * ✉️  You can contact me at [Kryukov26@yandex.ru](mailto:Kryukov26@yandex.ru)